Tony Rivero

-Tony Rivero is an American politician and a Republican member of the Arizona House of Representatives representing District 21 since January 5, 2015.
+Tony Rivero is an American politician and a Republican member of the Arizona House of Representatives representing District 27 since 2025.
+He previously represented District 21 from 2015 to 2021.
 In 2017 he was listed as the third most absent member of the Arizona House of Representatives.
 Rivero previously served on the Peoria, Arizona city council.

 Early life and education

 Rivero was born and grew up in Peoria, Arizona.
 He earned a Bachelor of Arts degree in secondary education, political Science, and history and a Master of Arts in political science from Arizona State University, as well as a Master of Public Administration from Northern Arizona University.